Vikash-2003/Car-Sales-Dashboard/README.md

 # Car-Sales-Dashboard

-## 1.The Description of this project is to design and develop a dynamic and interactive Car Sales Dashboard using Power BI.
-The dashboard will visualize critical KPIs related to our car sales, helping us understand our sales performance over time and make data-driven decisions.
+Project Title
+Car Sales Performance Dashboard in Power BI

+# 1. Background
+Our company is a car dealership selling various car models across multiple regions.
+To stay competitive, it’s crucial to track sales performance, pricing trends, and customer preferences in real-time.
+A Power BI dashboard was developed to consolidate sales data and visualize KPIs, enabling faster and more informed business decisions.

 # 2.Objective
 Design and develop a dynamic, interactive Power BI dashboard that:
 Monitors car sales performance over time